The Skandika Office Bike review. A desk bike comfortable enough to replace your office chair?

 Stability, Noise, and Portability

-Thanks to its weight and seating position, the bike feels stable during use.
-Even when pedaling at higher resistance levels, there is no slipping or wobbling.
-Noise levels are office-friendly.
+Noise levels are very office-friendly.
 It is quiet enough for shared workspaces and video calls, with no mechanical squeaks or rattling during our tests.

 Without an app, a desk bike can easily feel ineffective.
 Despite well-documented health benefits, the low-effort nature of the movement often makes it hard to recognize that you’re actually exercising.
 Visualizing your output is essential to validate the session and understand the real work your body has done.